Bowman74/fmvvm/README.md

   super.initState();

   _myController = TextEditingController();
-  _myBinding = createBinding(
-      viewModel, MyViewModel.someProperty,
-      bindingDirection: BindingDirection.TwoWay);
-  _myController.addListener(getTargetValuedTextChanged(_myBinding, _myController));
   }
 ```

-Then in the build method:
+Then in the build method we can use our BindingWidget:

 ```
-@override
-Widget build(BuildContext context) {
-  super.build(context);
+BindingWidget<_HomePageViewModel>(
+  bindings: <Binding>[Binding('counter', bindableBase, _HomePageViewModel.counterProperty, bindingDirection: BindingDirection.TwoWay, valueConverter: _NumberValueConverter())],
+  builder: (bc) {
-  myController.text = getValue(_myBinding);
+    controller.text = BindingWidget.of<_HomePageViewModel>(bc).getValue('counter');

-  return Scaffold(
+    return TextField(
-    appBar: AppBar(
-      title: Text('Counter'),
-    ),
-    body: Center(
-      child: Column(
-        mainAxisAlignment: MainAxisAlignment.center,
-        children: <Widget>[
-          Text('You have pushed the button this many times:'), TextField(
       style: Theme.of(context).textTheme.display1,
       controller: controller,
-          ),
-          ],
-      ),
-    )
+      onChanged: BindingWidget.of<_HomePageViewModel>(bc).getOnChanged('counter'),
     );
   }
+),
 ```

-Another possibility for the TextField would be to leave the addListener off in the initState method and instead in the build method use the onChanged event of the TextField widget.
+Here in our builder property of the BindingWidget we create a function and in that function we can set the text property of the controller.
+This ensured that the TextField is always in sync with what is in the BindableBase property it is bound to.
+Then we handle the onChanged event just like we did with the Switch.

 __In order to send widget values back to the viewmodel there needs to be a way, usually an event, that you can use to know the change occurred.__